abonvalle/PoC-OpenAI-Whisper/README.md

 ### 3️⃣ Run the Frontend

-Simply open index.html in a browser (Chrome recommended).
+Use the live server extension https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer (recommended) or open index.html in a browser.

 ## 🛠️ API Endpoints